dimipapadeas/djibouti/README.md

 Component | Task description | Core Technologies --|--|--
 Storage | Configuration of the required Storage on the target platform (permissions, space allocation) | Ubuntu/CentOS, shell scripting
-Web Server | Installation and configuration of the Web Server component, and its pre-requisites | Java, Maven, Karaf
+Web Server | Installation and configuration of the Web Server component, and its pre-requisites | Apache HTTP Server FTP Server | Installation and configuration of the FTP Server component, and its pre-requisites | FTPd

 ##### Implementation
 Component | Task description | Core Technologies --|--|--
 Sitemap | Creation of sitemap | XML
 Pages | Creation of static HTML content that will describe each dataset, as well as provide searchable metadata  | HTML, JSON-LD
-WebApp | Creation of the web-app that will handle data dissemination, CSV file-upload, and CSV visualization | Java, OSGi, CXF, JavaScript
+WebApp | Creation of the web-app that will handle data dissemination and CSV visualization | HTML, JavaScript

 #### The Authoritative WIS Catalogue component (AWISC)